GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ###### Example

-This example will return the first two changed reports from the queue, plus a cursor to retrieve additional reports in a subsequent request.
+This example will return the first two updates from the queue and a cursor.
+The cursor allows you to retrieve additional updates in a subsequent request.

 ```graphql
 {